apple/ml-mdm/README.md

 - https://docs-assets.developer.apple.com/ml-research/models/mdm/flickr256/vis_model.pth
 - https://docs-assets.developer.apple.com/ml-research/models/mdm/flickr1024/vis_model.pth

+> Note: We are releasing models that were trained on 50M text-image pairs collected from Flickr.
+In this repo, we provide scripts for downloading [CC12M](https://github.com/google-research-datasets/conceptual-12m) and configs for training equivalent models on CC12M data.

 Feel free to download the models or skip further down to train your own.
 Once a pretrained model is downloaded locally, you can use it in our web demo, pass it as an argument to training, sampling, and more.

 ```bash